malidoost/ToxPathEngine/README.md

 ## Overview

-This repository contains the code and associated resources for the research presented in the manuscript titled "**Preclinical Side Effect Prediction through Pathway Engineering of Protein Interaction Network Models**".
-The research focuses on enhancing drug side effect predictions using protein interaction networks and pathway engineering, by including key pathway genes and omics data measurements.
-Running **ToxPathEngine** will generate all [**PathFX**](https://github.com/jenwilson521/PathFX) results along with predictions per side effect, e.g., sensitivity and specificity.
+This repository, **ToxPathEngine**, contains the code and associated resources for the research presented in the manuscript titled "**Preclinical Side Effect Prediction through Pathway Engineering of Protein Interaction Network Models**".
+The research focuses on enhancing drug side effect predictions using protein interaction networks and pathway engineering, by including key pathway genes and omics data measurements. **ToxPathEngine** uses another tool called [**PathFX**](https://github.com/jenwilson521/PathFX), which is a protein-protein interaction tool. **ToxPathEngine** can identify distinct pathways, define novel gene pathways, and generate PathFX results using those new pathways along with the side effect evaluation metrics.

 ## Table of Contents